richardghirst/PiBits/ServoBlaster/README.txt

 $ sudo make install

-You may wish to edit /etc/init.d/servoblaster to change the parameters that are specified in that script (e.g.  the idle-timeout, which is set to 2 seconds).
+You may wish to edit /etc/init.d/servoblaster to change the parameters that are specified in that script (e.g.  the idle-timeout, which is set to 2 seconds in the shipped version of that script).